Moose Toys: Bluey

 On June 12, 2019, Moose Toys was named "Global Toy Master" (excluding Asia) for the Australian preschool series, Bluey.
 Toys based on the show were released in November 2019 in Australia and July (Target) and August (Walmart and Amazon) in 2020 in the U.S.A.

 Others

 Moose Toys has entered into a licensed partnership with Fortnite in 2018 to create themed collectable toys and merchandise.
-In 2021, a toy line partnership was also made with Warner Bros. for the film Tom & Jerry: The Movie and Space Jam: A New Legacy.
+In 2021, a toy line partnership was also made with Warner Bros. for the film Tom & Jerry and Space Jam: A New Legacy.
 Also in 2021, a partnership was made with Silvergate Media to release a toy line to promote the Octonauts spin-off "Octonauts: Above & Beyond".
 In September 2021, WildBrain named Moose the new toy partner for the relaunched Strawberry Shortcake franchise, with new toys being released in early 2022.
-Moose Toys more recently has partnered with YouTubers to create toy lines: including ChuChu TV, Collins Key, Glitch Productions, and MrBeast to create MrBeast Lab.
+Moose Toys more recently has partnered with YouTubers, including ChuChu TV, Collins Key, Glitch Productions, and most notably MrBeast to create MrBeast Lab.